Latin American corridor into the US

 No legal services.
 No Latin American company formation, no CVM, CNV, CNBV, SBS, SVS, or adjacent regulator filings, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
 No US tax structuring, FATCA analysis, or double-tax-treaty analysis.
 No customs and tariff classification, USMCA rules-of-origin certification, or Section 232 and 301 tariff work.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, FCC, or DOT clearance work for life-sciences, electronics, or hardware operators.

 These sit with Latin American counsel who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Frequently asked.

 Nubank, StoneCo, Mercado Libre, dLocal, and adjacent fintechs built US-facing positioning early and at category-level conviction.
 The operator pattern for industrials, agri-food, mining-adjacent, and family-controlled groups entering US enterprise procurement directly is structurally less mature.
-The fix is the same US-frame translation work, applied to industries that have not yet had a category vanguard.
+The fix is the same US buyer-language rewrite work, applied to industries that have not yet had a category vanguard.

 No. US entity formation, USMCA rules-of-origin certification, E-2 and L-1 visa work, customs and tariff classification, double-tax-treaty analysis, and banking introductions sit with the operator's own counsel.
-The firm designs US marketing architecture inside the legal and tax structure counsel has already established.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 Industrials and heavy manufacturing, agri-food and food processing, fintech and payments, mining and resources, energy, retail and consumer, telecoms, aerospace and aviation, pharma, and family-controlled industrial groups.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

 São Paulo and Mexico City have dedicated city-level pages at /cities/sao-paulo/ and /cities/mexico-city/.
-Buenos Aires, Bogotá, and Santiago are future Phase 2 city-gate candidates as demand surfaces.
+Buenos Aires, Bogotá, and Santiago are future Phase 2 city-gate candidates as demand pages and sales materials.
 The Latin American gate carries the cross-region work for those operators today.

 Tell us what the US is doing to your pipeline.